Karthick47v2/quizzzy_plus/README.md

 ### API Testing Tools
 - Postman was used extensively to test all API endpoints and ensure their functionality and reliability.

+## Deployment
+### Local Deployment
+1. Clone the repository.
+2. Install Docker and Kubernetes on your local machine.
+3. Use Docker Compose to start all services.
+4. Access the application via localhost.

+### Cloud Deployment
+1. Choose a cloud provider (e.g., AWS, GCP, Azure).
+2. Set up a Kubernetes cluster.
+3. Deploy the Docker containers to the cluster.
+4. Configure the Kubernetes ingress to expose the API gateway.

+## Source Code
+### Development Challenges
+1. Inconsistent answers from open-source models: Ensuring reliable responses required thorough testing and fine-tuning.
+2. Learning new technologies: Adopting new frameworks and tools such as Kubernetes and RabbitMQ posed a learning curve.
+3. Setting up & configuring RabbitMQ: Configuring RabbitMQ for efficient message brokering involved significant setup and troubleshooting.